 Furthermore, it emerged at the trial that there is no evidence that a “theft” had even occurred.
 Mr. Chan’s accuser was able to recall neither when the alleged theft happened, nor if he ever witnessed anything being taken from the factory, only that the alleged perpetrator, a mechanic at the factory had disassembled a sewing machine—which, given his job, was not evidence of an act of theft.

-In other words, one month after being elected union president in the factory, Mr. Chan was violently arrested and charged with “conspiring to steal” items that had minimal economic value (parts from a broken sewing machine), in an incident where (1) there is no claim that Mr. Chan was involved at all in the alleged “theft”, (2) there is no evidence of any “theft” being committed at all, (3) the actual alleged “thief” was not ever arrested or charged, (4) Mr. Chan’s accuser only came up with the accusation after being caught stealing himself, and (5) that accuser committed the same ‘offense’ but was not charged.
+In other words, one month after being elected union president in the factory, Mr. Chan was violently arrested and charged with “conspiring to steal” items that had minimal economic value (parts from a broken sewing machine), in an incident where (1) there is no claim that Mr. Chan was involved at all in the alleged “theft”, (2) there is no evidence of any “theft” being committed at all, (3) the actual alleged “thief” was not ever arrested, (4) Mr. Chan’s accuser only came up with the accusation after being caught stealing himself, and (5) that accuser committed the same ‘offense’ but was not charged.

 It is hard to imagine a more blatantly fabricated and retaliatory allegation.
 Yet, despite the outrageous nature of this case, ASICS refused to require its supplier to withdraw the fabricated criminal complaint, as a condition of continued business, so that Mr. Chan could be set free.